Table of Contents

 Fictionary Rules Summary

-It is the duty of reader to mix them carefully with the actual definition.
-In order to avoid any confusion, reader can number the false definitions and read them out with numbers.
+It is the duty of the reader to mix them carefully with the actual definition.
+In order to avoid any confusion, the reader can number the false definitions and read them out with numbers.
 It will be easier to vote then.
-After every round, the job of reader is changed.
+After every round, the job of the reader is changed.

 You score a point every time someone votes for your phony definition.
 If you vote for the actual definition you will score two points.
 A reader scores the point when nobody votes for the actual definition and these scores are equal to the number of players that are stumped in the round.

 For example, if seven players are in the game then the reader will get a score of six because none of the six players were able to guess the correct definition.
 This might be in favor of reader or might not be because it is the only way a reader can score points any round.
 Let us tell you a rule or scoring strategy that you might not find anywhere else.
 A good strategy to earn points is to vote for your own definition if you think you cannot guess the right definition.